 An Emerging Trend in EHR Regulatory Guidance, Enforcement

-EHR platforms are currently beholden to HIPAA regulation as Business Associates under the Ombinus Rule.
-A Business Associate is any vendor hired to handle, store, or process protected health information (PHI) in any way over the course of the work they’ve been hired to provide.
+EHR platforms are currently beholden to HIPAA regulation as business associates (BAs) under the Ombinus Rule.
+A business associate is any vendor hired to handle, store, or process protected health information (PHI) in any way over the course of the work they’ve been hired to provide.

 EHR platforms have been responsible for several data breaches since Omnibus was enacted in 2013, meaning that a new wave of EHR settlements and HIPAA enforcement efforts is very likely by the end of this year.